Originate/guide/pull_requests.md

 In order to avoid situations like this, always remember that we review the code, not the other person.
 Criticism should be taken professionally and not personally.

 ## Workflow

 * Submit PR
 * Tag relevant parties (using GitHub’s `@username`)
-  * Try to avoid tagging too many people in pull requests (in most cases 2 is the max).
   * If your pull request contains changes to both frontend and backend code, tag someone from each team and tell them what to review.
 * Describe changes
 * Add comments about parts you need help with/are unsure about/etc.
-* If reviewers are neglecting you, you can bump the PR or send them a message.
+* Its your responsibility to get your code reviewed and submitted.
+If reviewers neglect you, bump the PR or send them a (friendly) reminder.
 * People review
 * Discuss/make changes per review
 * If people sign off/you get LGTM, then you can merge and delete the branch